Loading

 • E-Volunteerism, www.e-volunteerism.com.
 This “electronic journal of the volunteer community" is edited by Susan J. Ellis and Steve McCurley.
 It includes articles, discussion groups, and other information on volunteer management.

 • Service Leader’s Virtual Volunteering Project, www.serviceleader.org/virtual.
-The Virtual Volunteering Project provides resources for two kinds of volunteer services: Technical Assistance, which includes online research or providing a particular expertise to the agency; and Direct Contact, which connects the volunteer and client via email, chat room, or other media.
+The Virtual Volunteering Project provides resources for two kinds of volunteer services: Technical Assistance, which includes online research or providing particular expertise to the agency; and Direct Contact, which connects the volunteer and client via email, chat room, or other media.

-• Volunteer Today , www.volunteertoday.com.
+• Volunteer Today, www.volunteertoday.com.
 Managed by volunteerism consultant Nancy Macduff, this site is an electronic gazette for volunteerism.
 Particularly helpful is the current news in the field and a calendar of events.

 Common Messages